varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 ### Can Be Cleared

-The `clearable` property Allows users to clear score.
+The `clearable` property allows users to clear score.

 ```html
 <script setup>